alasdairforsythe/tokenmonster/python/README.md

 ### Multithreading

 To tokenize with multiple threads in parallel, you can pass a list of strings to `tokenize` and each will be tokenized in parallel and returned together.
 However, multithreading within Python, for example with Hugging Face `datasets` `.map(num_proc=8)` or similar is **not currently supported** and will result in an error.
 In future, I will likely add support for this but requires a considerable rewrite of the current library.
+For now, use `num_procs=1`.

 .
 ## Full Documentation